 Since 2016, Girl Effect and Gavi have worked together on a game-changing $10m collaboration to leverage the power of brands to build girls’ demand for the HPV vaccine and encourage girls to use health services at critical times in their lives.
 The four-year partnership, focusing on in Rwanda, Ethiopia and Malawi, works to understand what girls already know about the HPV vaccine, then activates Girl Effect’s youth brands to increase girls’ knowledge and shift their attitudes towards the vaccine and other health services - engaging girls through our digital platforms, magazines, radio shows, music and more.

-The partnership integrates robust monitoring and evaluation processes to not only measure the impact of our youth brands on supply-side uptake, but also how the power of a brand can drive positive health outcomes more broadly.
+The partnership integrates robust monitoring and evaluation processes to not only measure the impact of our youth brands on supply-side uptake in Rwanda, Ethiopia and Malawi, but also how the power of a brand can drive positive health outcomes more broadly.
 The research will make the case for more holistic, girl-centred strategies to drive behaviour change and create new opportunities in delivering integrated adolescent health models.

 In November 2019, Gavi, the Vaccine Alliance and Girl Effect, with the Government of Rwanda, took the success of our current partnership one step further and launched a new 13-month collaboration in Rwanda.
 The partnership will uncover persistent gender barriers to accessing health services and vaccination uptake while developing tailored communication strategies to ensure that no child is deprived of life-saving vaccines.
 Using Ni Nyampinga’s radio talk-shows, its Sakwe radio drama and magazine, digital platforms (interactive voice response technology, SMS and social media) and new digital innovations, the partnership will also facilitate more positive and open conversations around health.